A collection of effective resources, ideas, and practices for keeping parents informed and involved all year long

 - Assure parents that you will inform them immediately about any concerns you might have with regard to their child.
 Parents become extremely upset when the first sign of trouble comes in the form of a progress report halfway into the marking period or worse yet, on the report card itself.
 I always try to share even small concerns early on, rather than waiting and then dropping a bombshell.

 - When presenting a concern to parents, ALWAYS be ready to explain what strategies you've already used to address the issue and what new strategies you are considering.
 Parents don't want concerns dropped in their laps without at least a tentative action plan, which you'll adjust based on their input.

 If you keep these communication ground rules in mind, parents will thank you, and your life as a classroom teacher will be much easier!

-This article was adapted from Easy and Effective Ways to Communicate with Parents by Barbara Mariconda, © 2003, published by Scholastic.
+This article was adapted from Easy and Effective Ways to Communicate With Parents by Barbara Mariconda (© 2003, Scholastic).